joeyshi12/mac-dotfiles/README.md

-# mac-dotfiles
+# macos-dotfiles

-Personal configuration files for managing a developer environment in MacOS
+Personal configuration files for managing a developer environment in MacOS.

 ## Installation